 Important note: the dates, material covered, and weightings for all examinations are subject to change without notice.
-In this course, there will be three exams.
+In this course, there will be two exams.
 The Final Exam is not cumulative.
 There is 4% of the final grade as credit from SONA research activity.

 In order to be fair to all students, Psychology courses adhere to the evaluation described on the course outline.
-Accordingly, requests for make-up tests, assignments, or other work to increase grades will not be supported unless specified on the course outline.
+Accordingly, requests for grade changes, make-up tests, assignments, or other work to increase grades will not be supported.
 In this course, the evaluation is as follows:

-Exam 1 28%
+Exam 1 48%

-Exam 2 28%

-Exam 3 (Final exam period) 40%
+Exam 2 (Final exam period) 48%

-SONA 4%